lmc5190/RLdemo/experiments/dynasarsa_vs_nstepsarsa/epsilon_decay/README.md

 ![Image of Xi Variation](https://github.com/lmc5190/RLdemo/blob/master/experiments/dynasarsa_vs_nstepsarsa/epsilon_decay/plots/10step_solution_episode.png)

-Here we say that as the decay rate goes up, solved puzzles have much higher sample efficiency.
-However, no higher decay rates are acceptable for nstepsarsa (n=10).
-Since dynasarsa (planning steps = 10) can handle a 4x higher eploration decay, we can confidently say that would yield a solved maze in ~35 episodes over ~105 episode solution for Xi = 1 (or a increase in sample efficieny by 3x).
+Here we say that as the decay rate goes up, solved puzzles have much higher sample efficiency for dynasarsa, but there is a minimum for nstepsarsa.

 It would be interesting to test different paramters for dynasara and nstepsarsa, and see if this sensitivity remains.